Psychological Healing

 I feel sorry for your clients unless their [sic] all cloistered monks and nuns, they only would be able to meet your ridged [sic] demands and I doubt they would agree with you.
 I will pray for your clients.
 No true saint charged for their [sic] spiritual advise [sic].

 But since anger usually derives from fear, you do offer a clue.
 For you to say that only cloistered monks and nuns could meet “my” demands shows just how much you must be afraid.
-That is, by convicing yourself that something is impossible, you free yourself from any effort to achieve it.
-And that’s precisely where many would-be Christians go wrong.
-Christ Himself warned us that many are called and only a few are chosen.
-In the story of The Rich Young Man (Matthew 19:16-30) He makes it clear what He demands of us: everything.
+By convincing yourself that something must be “impossible”—that is, that it must be just some irrational foolishness that has been made up by a crazy psychologist—you free yourself from any responsibility for making the effort to achieve it.
+And that’s precisely where many so-called Christians go wrong.
+Christ Himself warned us that many are called and yet only a few are chosen.
+In the story of The Rich Young Man (Matthew 19:16–30) He makes it clear what He demands of us: everything.
 This isn’t just a “rigid demand” that only monks and nuns can meet; it’s a demand for all of us.

 One day, on account of some fault which I had committed, my Divine Master gave me the following lesson.
 “Learn,” He said, “that I am a Holy Master and One that teaches holiness; I am pure and cannot endure the slightest stain.
 Therefore, thou must act with simplicity of heart and with an upright and pure intention in my presence.
 Know that I cannot endure the least want of straightforwardness, and I shall make thee understand that, if the excess of My love has led Me to constitute Myself thy Master, in order to teach and fashion thee after My manner and according to My designs, nevertheless I cannot bear tepid and cowardly souls, and, if I am gentle in bearing with thy weakness, I shall not be less severe and exact in correcting and punishing thy infidelities.”